Mulc1b3R/easy-particles/README.md

 the main purpose of this repo is for the quick and easy development of responsive web page backgrounds.

+Attempting to 'touch' any particle results in 'repulsion' , you can chase them around the screen

+with your cursor , click ' onscreen' to generate more particles and increase the complexity of the

+environment...

 Add a new background image from a local or remote source in the "url" field in "styles.css" .

 Populate your "index.html" with some web page stuff and you are good to go...